lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-13.png)

-Switch VS Code to the Linux file system by typing F1 (or Ctrl-Shift-P) then select **WSL: Connect to WSL**.
+Switch VS Code to the Linux file system by typing F1 (or Ctrl-Shift-P) then selecting **WSL: Connect to WSL**.

 Now you can open the `course22` repository in VS Code.
 If the `WSL: Connect to WSL` option is not available, you may need to install the `WSL` extension.
 You can do this by clicking on the Extensions icon on the left side of the screen and searching for `WSL`.
 Install this extension and then you should be able to connect to WSL.